Kara Tointon: Series 8

-In September 2010, Tointon was a contestant on Strictly Come Dancing Series 8, partnered with Artem Chigvintsev.
-The pair achieved good scores in the first five weeks of 30, 32, 31, 32 and 37.
-In week 5, Tointon was awarded the first 10 of the series by Alesha Dixon for her Pasodoble.
-In week 6 she was top of the leaderboard with her Salsa.
-She also had good scores for the next five weeks of 36, 38, 35, 34 and 38.
-In week 11, she got her highest score of 39 for the Viennese Waltz and Rumba and got the maximum 5/5 for the swing-a-thon.
-Tointon made it to the final along with Matt Baker and Pamela Stephenson, where she made it to the final two, then went on to win and be crowned champion.
+In September 2010, Tointon was a contestant on series 8, partnered with Artem Chigvintsev.
+The pair became champions on 18 December 2010.

 West End theatre

 From May to September 2011, Tointon played Eliza Doolittle in the West End production of Pygmalion at the Garrick Theatre, opposite Rupert Everett as Professor Higgins.
-In 2012, Tointon was cast as Evelyn in Alan Ayckbourn's revival of the 1974 play Absent Friends, alongside Reece Shearsmith at the Harold Pinter Theatre' She followed this by playing Giny in Ayckbourn's Relatively Speaking, with Felicity Kendal, Jonathan Coy, and Max Bennett at the Wyndham's Theatre in 2013.
+In spring 2012, Tointon played the role of Evelyn in Alan Ayckbourn's revival of the 1974 play Absent Friends, alongside Reece Shearsmith at the Harold Pinter Theatre, directed by Jeremy Herrin, which received critical acclaim.
+Following this she played Giny in Ayckbourn's Relatively Speaking, with Felicity Kendal, Jonathan Coy, and Max Bennett at the Wyndham's Theatre in 2013.

 Other work

 In August 2009, she was unveiled as the new face of Michelle for George underwear at Asda.

 In February 2011, Tointon took part in the BT Red Nose Desert Trek for Comic Relief 2011.
+Tointon also guest starred in an episode of Sky's “Bedlam” playing Leah (Kerry) Cole.
 In September, it was announced that Kara would play a lead role in the new film Last Passenger, opposite Dougray Scott and directed by Omid Nooshin.

 In 2015 and 2016, Tointon played Rosalie Selfridge in the television drama series Mr Selfridge, the semi-fictional story based on the life of Harry Selfridge.
 Tointon played the part of Maria in The Sound of Music Live in the UK, broadcast on 20 December.

-In January 2017, Tointon appeared in the ITV period drama The Halcyon, which was set in 1940 at a five-star hotel “at the centre of London Society and a world at war”.
-From November, Tointon played the role of Olivia in The Royal Shakespeare Company production of Twelfth Night.
+In January 2017, Tointon appeared in the ITV period drama The Halcyon, which was set in 1940 at a five-star hotel "at the centre of London Society and a world at war".
+From November, Tointon played the role of Olivia in the Royal Shakespeare Company production of Twelfth Night.

 In 2018, Tointon joined 26 other celebrities at Metropolis Studios, to perform an original Christmas song called Rock With Rudolph, written and produced by Grahame and Jack Corbyn.
 The song was released in aid of Great Ormond Street Hospital and was released digitally on independent record label Saga Entertainment on 30 November 2018 under the artist name The Celebs.
 The music video debuted exclusively with The Sun on 29 November 2018 and had its first TV showing on Good Morning Britain on 30 November 2018.
 The song peaked at number two on the iTunes pop chart.